defano/wyldcard/README.md

 ### Cards and Backgrounds

-Cards and backgrounds are objects in HyperCard that support these unique properties:
+Cards and backgrounds are objects in WyldCard that support these unique properties:

 Property     | Description
 -------------|----------------------